loomjs/loom/packages/registry/README.md

 ### Regisrty api

 "Registry" doesn't store the modules themselves, just the data about them.
-For communication with loom runtime on one hand, and developers on the other Registry exposes REST API.
+For communication with loom runtime on one hand, and developers on the other, Registry exposes REST API.
 Main resource of this API is a Module.
 For more details please read [Registry API documentation](./docs/API.md).